-- We provide a wide variety of reasons and purposes for writing and across the school may provide many opportunities for child initiated and role-play writingmany of units of work will incorporate some degree of outdoor learning as part of our general ethos and vision for our school. - Much of our writing is based off the text that that class is currently reading and this rich quality text will provide the basis and foundation of what we write. - Children become familiar with the structure and language features of different forms of writing, including letters, diaries, lists, invitations, and notes. - The children write for a range of audiences and purposes, e.g. writing for themselves, each other, the school, and the wider community and to amuse, persuade or frighten the reader.
+- We provide a wide variety of reasons and purposes for writing and across the school may provide many opportunities for child initiated and role-play writingmany of units of work will incorporate some degree of outdoor learning as part of our general ethos and vision for our school. - Much of our writing is based off the text that that class is currently reading and this rich quality text will provide the basis and foundation of what we write. - Children become familiar with the structure and language features of different forms of writing, including letters, diaries, lists, invitations, and notes. - The children write for a range of audiences and purposes, e.g. writing for themselves, each other, the school, and the wider community and to amuse, persuade or frighten the reader. - Teachers show children how to approach a writing task by writing themselves, explaining what they are doing as they go along (modelled writing) or by scribing the children's ideas (shared writing). - Writing sessions may include time for discussion and planning as required. - Children are encouraged to revise and redraft in some forms of writing as appropriate- edits will be made in a different colour pen (usually blue, but may be black dependent on the child's normal writing colour) - Children engage in collaborative writing in small groups from time to time, enabling them to share the ideas of others as a stimulus for their writing.

-- Teachers show children how to approach a writing task by writing themselves, explaining what they are doing as they go along (modelled writing) or by scribing the children's ideas (shared writing). - Writing sessions may include time for discussion and planning as required. - Children are encouraged to revise and redraft in some forms of writing as appropriate- edits will be made in a different colour pen (usually blue, but may be black dependent on the child's normal writing colour) - Children engage in collaborative writing in small groups from time to time, enabling them to share the ideas of others as a stimulus for their writing. - We use the Bug Club Phonics materials to support the teaching of phonics and encourage children to 'have a go' at writing as soon as possible and to apply their developing phonic skills and knowledge to spell words. - We use the Penpals Handwriting Scheme, as soon as children are able to form most letters correctly and have a good pencil grip- this was chosen for its close similarity to the Bug Club Phonics handwriting exemplification on the Bug Club Phonics software.
+- We use the Letters and Sounds materials to support the teaching of phonics and encourage children to 'have a go' at writing as soon as possible and to apply their developing phonic skills and knowledge to spell. - We use the Twinkl Handwriting Scheme, as soon as children are able to form most letters correctly and have a good pencil grip- this was chosen for its close similarity to the Bug Club Phonics handwriting exemplification on the Bug Club Phonics software. - Once the children have mastered the basic letter formation from Bug Club Phonics, they will move onto the 'looped Twinkl' handwriting style.